jpetelka/jpetelka.github.io/_pages/cv.md

 ======
 * B.A. in Japanese Studies, Unversity of Michigan, 2011
 * M.S. in Information Management, University of Washington, 2018
+* M.S. in Information Science, University of Washington, 2021
 * Ph.D in Information Science, University of Washington, 2025 (expected)

 Work experience